What Is Research Development?

 Research Development encompasses a set of strategic, catalytic, and capacity-building activities that advance research, especially in higher education.
 Research Development professionals help researchers become more successful communicators, grant writers, and advocates for their research.
 They help researchers bring new ideas to life.

 Research Development Functions

 The mission of Research Development is to advance sponsored research across all disciplines at UIC.
 We are especially focused on large or complex, interdisciplinary projects that enhance knowledge about the world around us in new ways.
 We work closely with the Office of Corporate and Foundation Relations which provides support for non-federal funding and sponsorship programs.

 Research Development provides support to investigators in the early stages of proposal development.
-We identify funding opportunities, collaborators, and other campus resources; connecting investigators with government consultants; facilitating team-building and ideation workshops; and occasionally, for large institutionally significant or prestigious programs, supporting proposal preparation such as project management and editing.
+We identify funding opportunities, collaborators, and other campus resources; connect investigators with government consultants; facilitate team-building and ideation workshops; and occasionally, for large institutionally significant or prestigious programs, support proposal preparation such as project management and editing.